 Each regional gaming regulation approves its own sanctioning regime; however, in most of them, unlawful gaming is sanctioned with a fine of up to EUR600,000.
 In addition to the fine, regulators are entitled to revoke the licence or to impose a temporary removal of the licence for a maximum period of five years.

-The regulatory authority for online gambling at federal level is the DGOJ.
-Since January 2020, this authority has been under the umbrella of the Ministry of Consumer Affairs (prior to this, it was under the umbrella of the Ministry of Finance) and is competent, at federal level, to:
+The regulatory authority for online gambling at the federal level is the DGOJ.
+Since January 2020, this authority has been under the umbrella of the Ministry of Consumer Affairs (prior to this, it was under the umbrella of the Ministry of Finance) and is competent, at the federal level, to:

 Before discussing the approach to gambling regulation in Spain, a differentiation should be made between:

-The regulatory approach for land-based gambling is based on the licensing or authorisation regime approved by each autonomous region.
+The regulatory approach to land-based gambling is based on the licensing or authorisation regime approved by each autonomous region.
 The requirements and conditions vary depending on the region and type of licence that an entity is interested in applying for.

-At regional level, each region has competence to establish its own licences and its own licensing procedure and regime.
+Each region has competence to establish its own licences and its own licensing procedure and regime.